Climate change timeline

 365 – E Mediterranean Tsunami

+The 365 Crete earthquake occurred at about sunrise on 21 July 365 in the Eastern Mediterranean with an assumed epicentre near Crete.
+Geologists estimate the undersea earthquake to have been a magnitude 8.0 or higher.
+It caused widespread destruction in the central and southern Macedonia (modern Greece), Africa Proconsularis (northern Libya), Egypt, Cyprus, Sicily, and Hispania (Spain).
+On Crete, nearly all towns were destroyed.
+The earthquake was followed by a tsunami which devastated the southern and eastern coasts of the Mediterranean, particularly Libya, Alexandria, and the Nile Delta, killing thousands and hurling ships 3 km (1.9 mi) inland.
+The quake left a deep impression on the late antique mind, and numerous writers of the time referred to the event in their works.
 In the summer of 365, the port of Alexandria in Egypt was hit by a powerful tsunami that had traveled across the eastern Mediterranean, generated by a sea-floor earthquake near Turkey.
 Italy, Greece, and Turkey were among the other places impacted.
 Alexandria was the main Roman trading hub and port through which its wheat, grown in the Nile valley, would pass (wheat was also imported to Rome from Carthage).
-Though not strictly a climate event this tsunami was a natural disaster that influenced the ancient world.
+Though not strictly a climate event the tsunami was a natural disaster with a deep impact on the ancient world.

 950-1250 – Medieval Climatic Anomaly (Medieval Warm Period)